lorikayman/RebisTheory/src/lib/rebis_theory.md

 #### Cosmic Horror of the Swarm

-Iinitially, we would connect instance of eldricth horror tied to water to the Elder Gods of Lovecraft's Yog-Sothothery, which is one way to look at them, but, apart from this interpretation, both the Swarm and in lesser manner Apocre can exist completely on their own without prior knowledge of the inspirations which we suggested to exist.
+Initially, we would connect instance of eldricth horror tied to water to the Elder Gods of Lovecraft's Yog-Sothothery, which is one way to look at them, but, apart from this interpretation, both the Swarm and in lesser manner Apocrea can exist completely on their own without prior knowledge of the inspirations which we suggested to exist.

 As were discssing eldritch nature of Sleeper, Apocrea and the Swarm, it is only the latter, we believe, is depicted most clearly as entity meant to invoke proper horror.
 And here we will explain why we believe it to be so based solely on the presented narratives.